 And in regards to tablet users, always show them the desktop version, no matter which configuration you are using.

-Aleyda Solis provides some excellent advice on evaluating your needs and setting a mobile strategy in her article on State of Search.
+Aleyda Solis provides some excellent advice on evaluating your needs and setting a mobile website development strategy in her article on State of Search.
 Put it into practice, or you will miss out on precious traffic!

 Image credit: www.verite.com/library/media/MobileWebsiteDesignBanner.png